BKJS Frequently Asked Questions

 Contact & Support FAQs

 Visit the "Community Representatives" section on our website and select your region.
 Each representative's contact details are listed.
-You can also call our central helpline (+91 98454 40072) to be connected to your local representative.
+You can also email [email protected] for help connecting with your local representative.

 Standard queries receive a response within 48 hours.
 Urgent matters (health emergencies, legal issues) are prioritized with response within 6 hours.
 Complex genealogical or historical research queries may take 1-2 weeks as they require archive access.